 It has taken New Zealand by storm, almost every backpacker is walking around with a selfie stick hanging from their backpack.
 Get a telescopic one so it does not take up too much space in the bag.

-There is even an option to get Bluetooth enabled selfie sticks!
+There is even an option to get Tripod + Remote-enabled selfie sticks!

 23. Neck Pillow